Daxexs/flet-easy/docs/Add-pages/In-automatic.md

+# In automatic
 It forgets the imports of each of the .py files and the functions or variables of the pages.
 For this you must have a proper order where all the .py files that contain each page must be in a folder, for example `views`.
-The configuration is done in the FletEasy class of the `path_views` parameter and in each of the .py files use the `AddPages` class.
+The configuration is done in the FletEasy class of the [`path_views`](/flet-easy/0.2.4/how-to-use/#fleteasy) parameter and in each of the .py files use the [`AddPages`](/flet-easy/0.2.4/add-pages/through-decorators/#addpagesy) class.

 ### App structure
 ![FletEasy](../assets/images/funtion_add_page.png "App structure")